polyphony-chat/polyproto-rs/README.md

 You can then use the [crate::certs] types to build certificates using your implementations of the aforementioned traits.

-View the [examples](./examples/) directory for a simple example on how to implement and use this crate.
+**View the [examples](./examples/)** directory for a simple example on how to implement and use this crate with the ED25519 signature algorithm.

 ## Cryptography